GTX-102

 AS: lack of UBE3A protein impairs neurodevelopment

 AS is caused by loss-of-function or deletion of the maternally inherited allele of the UBE3A gene.
 In all people, the paternally inherited allele of the UBE3A gene is naturally silenced in the neurons of the brain and spinal cord by the UBE3A antisense transcript (UBE3A-AS).
 Therefore, individuals with AS have limited or no UBE3A protein expression in the central nervous system and experience developmental delay, communication impairments, balance issues, motor impairment, anxiety, disturbed sleep and debilitating seizures.
 Some individuals with AS are unable to walk and most do not speak.
-No therapies are approved for AS, which affects an estimated 60,000 people in our territories.
+No therapies are approved for AS, which affects an estimated 60,000 in commercially accessible geographies.

 Evaluating GTX-102 to reactivate expression of the UBE3A gene in patients with AS